Lizhi Inc. (NASDAQ:LIZI) Short Interest Down 44.6% in March

-Lizhi Inc. (NASDAQ:LIZI – Get Rating) was the target of a large drop in short interest in March.
+Lizhi Inc. (NASDAQ:LIZI – Get Rating) saw a large drop in short interest in the month of March.
 As of March 15th, there was short interest totalling 387,800 shares, a drop of 44.6% from the February 28th total of 700,000 shares.
-Currently, 1.0% of the company’s stock are sold short.
-Based on an average daily trading volume, of 494,000 shares, the short-interest ratio is presently 0.8 days.
+Based on an average daily volume of 494,000 shares, the days-to-cover ratio is currently 0.8 days.
+Currently, 1.0% of the shares of the stock are sold short.

+Large investors have recently made changes to their positions in the company.
+Marshall Wace LLP raised its holdings in Lizhi by 87.2% during the 3rd quarter.
+Marshall Wace LLP now owns 140,212 shares of the company’s stock worth $444,000 after buying an additional 65,312 shares during the period.
+Millennium Management LLC raised its holdings in shares of Lizhi by 1,263.4% during the second quarter.
+Millennium Management LLC now owns 244,484 shares of the company’s stock valued at $1,792,000 after acquiring an additional 226,552 shares during the period.
+Citigroup Inc. lifted its position in shares of Lizhi by 3,974.2% in the 3rd quarter.
+Citigroup Inc. now owns 95,947 shares of the company’s stock valued at $304,000 after acquiring an additional 93,592 shares in the last quarter.
+MARSHALL WACE ASIA Ltd acquired a new position in Lizhi in the 3rd quarter worth approximately $185,000.
+Finally, Goldman Sachs Group Inc. grew its position in Lizhi by 975.0% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 283,882 shares of the company’s stock worth $525,000 after purchasing an additional 257,475 shares in the last quarter.
+Institutional investors own 4.97% of the company’s stock.

 About Lizhi (Get Rating)